kgruiz/concat-zsh/README.md

 - **Exclusion Patterns**: Exclude specific files or directories using patterns or wildcards.
 - **Hidden Files Handling**: Option to include or exclude hidden files and directories.
 - **Python Cache Cleanup**: Automatically remove `__pycache__` directories and `.pyc` files.
-- **Directory Tree Overview**: Generate a tree structure of the target directory in the output.
+- **Directory Tree Overview**: Generate a tree structure of the target directory in the output (non-minimal mode).
 - **Verbose and Debug Modes**: Enable logging and execution tracing for troubleshooting.
 - **Binary File Exclusion**: Automatically skip unreadable or binary files if desired.
 - **Customizable Output**: Specify output file names and directories.
 - **LLM-Friendly Concatenation**: Organize file aggregation for compatibility with Large Language Models.
+- **XML and Minimal Mode Defaults**: Sensible defaults for common use cases, with flags to switch to text or full output.

 ## Installation